-Discount Rates are that reflect current market assessments of uncertainty in the amount and timing of cash flows (the rate used by valuers is 9% - 10. %)
+Discount Rates are that reflect current market assessments of uncertainty in the amount and timing of cash flows.

-Capitalization Rates are based on the actual location, size and quality of the properties and taking into account market data on the date of the valuation (the rate used by valuers is 8% - 10%)
+Capitalization Rates are based on the actual location, size and quality of the properties and taking into account market data on the date of the valuation.